Clarawood: Environment

 Flooding periodically affected the bottom of the estate along with much of East Belfast; floods were particularly severe in 2012.
 As a result, the Rivers Agency the city government created a flood alleviation scheme.
 Part of that scheme included creation of the Connswater Community Greenway Project, which included rerouting the Knock River and the creation of parkland connecting Orangefield Park to Clarawood.

 Transport

 The estate is served by Translink Metro bus route number 4e Gilnahirk via Bloomfield & Clarawood and an Easibus service to Connswater.

 Notable residents

-Jim Gray, a Northern Irish loyalist and the East Belfast brigadier of the Ulster Defence Association (UDA), was murdered at his father's home in Clarawood in 2005.
+Jim Gray (UDA member), a Northern Irish loyalist and the East Belfast brigadier of the Ulster Defence Association (UDA), was murdered at his father's home in Clarawood in 2005.